Rouen Courthouse: History

 The west facade of the building, designed in classical style, featured a central projection that was eight bays long.
 It was flanked on each end by a corner pavilion set back on two bays.

 In the 19th century, the deteriorating condition of these buildings led to a significant event on April 1, 1812, at ten o'clock in the evening when the main pediment collapsed.
 This collapse caused the ceiling which displayed Jean Jouvenet's painting The Triumph of Justice, created with his left handdue to paralysis in his right hand, to fall.

-The west wing, with its first neo-Gothic staircase designed by Henri Charles Grégoire, was dismantled at the beginning of the Template:XXe siècle when the "affaire de l'escalier" (La Normandie historique, pittoresque et monumentale, circa 1843) occurred.
+The west wing, with its first neo-Gothic staircase designed by Henri Charles Grégoire, was dismantled at the beginning of the 20th century when the "affaire de l'escalier" (La Normandie historique, pittoresque et monumentale, circa 1843) occurred.

 The modern-style buildings that stood in contrast to the rest of the monument were eventually replaced from 1833 to 1836 with more spacious constructions that better matched the style of the two other medieval wings.
 Additionally, in 1834, the pavilion in the northwest corner of the courtyard and the Gate of the Stags (on Rue aux Juifs) were demolished.

 The crenellated wall on Rue aux Juifs, which was accused of darkening the court of honor too much, was replaced by a gate in 1836.
 In 1844, a general restoration of the façade was entrusted, despite some reservations, to Henri Charles Grégoire (1791–1854), an architect of civil buildings in the Seine-Inférieure department.
 Unexpectedly, the skill he demonstrated in carrying out this project led him to be recalled by the commission of historical monuments to complete the façade of the Abbey of Saint-Ouen.
 Concurrently, the staircase of the Salle des Procureurs, which was at risk of collapsing, was replaced with a new neo-Gothic staircase, which Grégoire relocated to the middle of the medieval wing to preserve the intricate facade design of the House.